The WWF is run at a local level by the following offices...

 Thanks to the successful, NGO-led #RestoreNature campaign, which received wide endorsement from various stakeholders, the proposal gathered a tight majority both in the Council and the European Parliament in the summer of 2023.

 Together, we defended the EU Nature Restoration Law from being entirely rejected by the European Parliament.
-We scored a key win and the first EU law to bring nature back to our continent is now within reach.
-But our fight continues!
+We scored a key win for the first EU law to bring nature back to our continent.

 "The restoration law is a huge opportunity to bring nature back before the climate and biodiversity crises spiral completely out of control.
 Restoration of ecosystems like peatlands, forests and seagrass meadows can help reduce emissions and sequester millions of tonnes of carbon each year."